dtenenba/GeMS-HDC-Talk/src/slides/slide-1.md

   and trigger the function by calling that URL.
 * Using a tool called [Zappa](https://github.com/Miserlou/Zappa),
   you can write an ordinary [Flask](http://flask.pocoo.org/) application and deploy it as a Lambda function.
-During development you can test, deploy, and debug the app on your local machine.
+During development you can test, run, and debug the app on your local machine.
-* In our case, the Flask application has both ordinary endpoints (for use by BaseSpace) and RESTful endpoints (for use by workers and interested clients such as webapps).
+* In our case, the Flask application has  RESTful endpoints (to be consumed by workers and interested clients such as webapps).
 * Amazon has released its [Python Serverless Microframework for AWS](https://aws.amazon.com/blogs/developer/preview-the-python-serverless-microframework-for-aws/) (PSMA) which exposes a framework similar to, but different from, Flask.
 We prefer to use Flask directly, so we use Zappa.
+This also avoids vendor lock-in.
   Here's [a more detailed comparison](https://gist.github.com/dtenenba/f695a6ddd29fbe900a440773083563a7), and [a longer one](https://blog.zappa.io/posts/comparison-zappa-verus-chalice) from one of the Zappa authors.

 ???